 As we cannot be sure that the financial markets have factored in the full effects of a potentially protracted global economic crisis, PensionDanmark maintains its conservative investment strategy.

 If you are more than 10-12 years away from retiring, you have no reason to fear that the current market turmoil will have a significant effect on your pension benefits.

 If you have already retired, the market fall may unfortunately have an adverse impact on your pension benefits.

-- Annuity pension benefits are usually fixed for one calendar year at a time.
-If the investment return for 2020 as a whole is negative, annuity pension benefits will have to be reduced.
-Based on the current investment return, we would have to lower your annuity pension benefits for 2021 by about 6-10%.
+- If the investment return for 2020 as a whole is negative, annuity pension benefits will have to be reduced.
+Based on the current investment return, we would have to lower your annuity pension benefits for 2021 by about 4-7%.

 - As for life-long retirement pension benefits, our procedure is to set aside an amount when you retire that we can draw on in years of poor returns.
-Therefore, even in a situation such as the one we are experiencing now, there is a very limited risk that we will have to reduce your life-long retirement benefits.
 Right now, the most likely scenario is that we will be able to maintain current life-long retirement pension benefit levels in 2021.